rirastorza/RFA-tutorial/README.md

-# Tutorial for the book chapter: Radiofrequency Ablation
+# Complementary material for Chapter 6 (Radiofrequency Ablation)

 This tutorial is developed in order to provide to the reader free tools for implementing a simulation of Radiofrequency.
 We divide the tutorial into two parts: